-About the Critical Incident Management Team (CIMAT)
+About the Critical Incident Management Team (CIMAT) for Students [CIMAT (Students)]

 With such a large university population, we realise that emergencies occur, and it is imperative that prompt and appropriate action is taken to handle these incidents effectively.